Amir-Alii/Amir-Alii/README.md

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me amirbalti50@gmail.com
 - 😄 Pronouns: ali
-- ⚡ Fun fact: prople person
+- ⚡ Fun fact: people person
 -

 <!---